 Construction began on Building A in 1929 and Building B was built between 1937-41.
 Building was halted during the war years, so the station was only completed in 1955.

-Queues travelling around the Turbine Hall, showing the
+Queues travelling around the Turbine Hall, showing the structure and size of the station |

 The power station closed in 1980 but was listed as a Grade II heritage site, protecting it from being demolished.
 Too enormous to support redevelopment without an equally massive investment, the building remained empty for decades more.